-The everything guide to visiting the Eiffel Tower
+Guide to visiting the Eiffel Tower (including strike info)

 Designed as the red-painted centerpiece of the 1889 Exposition Universelle, celebrating the centennial of the French Revolution, the tower was meant to be dismantled after 20 years -- much to the relief of Parisian artists and intellectuals who protested the "monstrous" blight on the elegant city skyline.

-Luckily for us, the edifice proved indispensable for scientific experiments (like early radio transmissions) and the edifice -- all 10,000 tons of it -- has stood the test of time.
+Luckily for us, the edifice proved indispensable for scientific experiments (such as early radio transmissions) and the edifice -- all 10,000 tons of it -- has stood the test of time.

 Today "La Dame de Fer" (the Iron Lady) looms large in imaginations across France and around the world.

-And the lore surrounding it borders on mythology.
+And the lore surrounding it borders on travel mythology.

+The 300 employees who operate the Eiffel Tower every day are still negotiating with their union.

+The last strike, in June 2013, resulted in the Tower being closed for two days as employees got a deal for elevator repairs and other upgrades.
+Summer is the peak time for visitors in Paris.

 Did you know that con man Victor Lustig once "sold" the landmark to a scrap-metal dealer?
 Not once, but twice?
 And that Gustave Eiffel, whose company designed and built the tower, kept a private office at the top, welcoming guests like Thomas Edison?
 (The inventor arrived bearing gifts: a gramophone, what else?)

 Often imitated but never duplicated, the Eiffel Tower has inspired numerous copycats.

-There are mini versions all over the globe -- from Prague to Shenzhen, not to mention Sin City.
+There are miniversions all over the globe -- from Prague to Shenzhen, not to mention Sin City.
 But there's only one original, and you can't come to Paris without going to the top.
 A visit is de rigeur.

 The Eiffel Tower is one of the world's most recognisable landmarks.